"YOUR COMPUTER HAS BEEN BLOCKED" removal instructions

 In the opened window select all history and click the Clear History button.

-If you are experiencing problems while trying to remove your computer has been blocked virus from your computer, please ask for assistance in our malware removal forum.
+If you are experiencing problems while trying to remove your computer has been blocked virus from your computer, please ask for assistance in our malware support forum.

 Post a comment: